-If you elect retiree medical coverage, you and the eligible dependents you enroll remain in the same plan you had as an active employee.
-Covered individuals who are eligible for Medicare are enrolled in one of the post-65 benefit plan options listed on page H-7.
+If you elect retiree medical coverage and you are under age 65 and are not Medicare-eligible, you and the eligible dependents you enroll may remain in the same plan you had as an active employee or you may enroll in a different plan, so long as you elect to do so within 30 days of your retirement.
+You may change plans during annual open enrollment or if you experience a qualifying life event, such as moving out of your medical plan's service area.
+See Using Your Handbook and Benefits Program for more details.
+Covered individuals who are eligible for Medicare are enrolled in one of the post-65 benefit plan options listed in the "When Family Members Become Eligible for Medicare" on page 16.